 - Bake at 275°F (135°C) for 2 hours or until internal temperature reads 135°F (57°C) in the thickest part.

-- Add vegetable oil to cast iron skillet and heat on high until ripping hot.
+- Add olive oil to cast iron skillet and heat on high until ripping hot.
 Cut remaining lemon in half.
 Brown all sides of pork roast and lemon using tongs.

 - Juice the lemon into the remaining oil from the garlic/rosemary herb spread.
 Add freshly chopped parsley.
 Whisk with fork until emulsified.
 Season with salt and pepper.